wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitDevelopment/AddingANewWebserver.md

-1) To add a new webserver type, modify ${HOME}/providerscripts/websever/InstallWebserver.sh in the WEBSERVER scripts
+To add a new webserver type (for example, litespeed) you will need to add or modify the following files:

-2) Modify ${HOME}/providerscripts/websever/RestartWebserver.sh  for your new webserver type

-3) Add an option for your new webserver on the BUILD CLIENT script, ${BUILD_HOME}/selectionscripts/SelectWebserver.sh

-Do some tests to make sure it installs and runs correctly.
+>     adt-webserver-scripts/providerscripts/webserver/configuration/wordpress
+>     adt-webserver-scripts/providerscripts/webserver
+>     adt-webserver-scripts/providerscripts/dns/TrustRemoteProxy.sh
+>     adt-webserver-scripts/installscripts
+>     adt-webserver-scripts/installscripts